Kilenaitor/workshop/README.md

 Install [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html).

 ## Download the source
-Get a zip of the project [here](https://github.com/acm-ucr/Web-Development-Workshop-Kyle/archive/master.zip) or clone the project using git if you know how to!
-Be sure to unzip the folder before continuing.
+Get a zip of the project [here](https://github.com/acm-ucr/Web-Development-Workshop-Kyle/archive/empty.zip) or clone the project using git if you know how to!
+Move the project to your Desktop and be sure to unzip it!

 ## Running the Virtual Machine
 Open a terminal and go to the directory where the project is at.
 On Linux/MacOSX, you would do